weiyangtham/nih_exporter/README.md

 # Purpose
 Download and clean data from [NIH ExPorter Data Catalog](https://exporter.nih.gov/ExPORTER_Catalog.aspx)

+Code is currently written for interactive use, but at some point I'd like to turn these into more general functions.

 There are two R packages I know of with similar purposes

 1. [nihexporter](https://github.com/jayhesselberth/nihexporter)